12forks/command-line/examples/postmodern.rst

 This also means that you have to create namespaces with funny characters from within postmodern in order to access them correctly.

-Fix: quoting namespace identifiers w/ to-sql-name
+Fix: quoting namespace identifiers w/ to-sql-name.

 namespaces
 ----------

-initial namespace support
+Initial namespace support.

-realy set the search path! (and do not try to change name)
+Realy set the search path! (and do not try to change name)

-let table-exists-p honor namespaces (like list-tables)
+Let table-exists-p honor namespaces (like list-tables)

-adding tests for with-schema.
+Adding tests for with-schema.

 Testing the options for with-schema like :drop-after and :strict are still missing.

-removing alexandrina dependency
+Removing alexandrina dependency.

-Adding documentation for schemata
+Adding documentation for schemata.

-Changed with-schema to use a helper method do-with-schema
+Changed with-schema to use a helper method do-with-schema.

 schema-name-escaping
 --------------------

-fixing double escape and cascading deletion
+Fixing double escape and cascading deletion.

 waywardmonkeys/Postmodern
 =========================